Star Of Bethlehem Control

 Prevention

-• Conducting good cultural practices to your lawn will promote a thick, lush lawn that will outcompete Star of Bethlehem and make it difficult for Star of Bethlehem to return, grow and establish new seeds.
+• Conducting good cultural practices for your lawn, such as watering and fertilization, will promote a thick, lush lawn that will outcompete the Star of Bethlehem and make it difficult for this weed to return.
+Adjust watering to deliver no more than 1 inch of irrigation once per week, and fertilize at the start of each season with the proper seasonal product.

 Key Takeaways